Practicum Preceptors (Supervisors)

 Appropriate practicum settings include, but are not restricted to:

 - educational institutions (K-12 and post-secondary),

 - community counselling agencies,

 - youth treatment agencies (residential and day treatment),

 - health care services that provide psychosocial care,

 - private practices.

-Students are required to be on-site for 500 hours and deliver 250 hours of direct client contact.
+Students are required to be on-site for 400 hours and deliver 200 hours of direct client contact.
 They normally complete these hours in the Fall and Winter semesters (26 weeks).
-They will be on site an average of 19 hours per week and will deliver an average of 9.5 direct client contact hours per week.
-Some of our students may fall under earlier program regulations and may opt to be on-site for only 260 hours.
+They will be on site an average of 15-16 hours per week and will deliver an average of 7-8 direct client contact hours per week.
 Please check with the individual student about her/his plans for the practicum.